Rediscover the beauty of Victorian Florida

 Note: The Waterhouse Residence Museum is not a self-guided experience.
 Guided tours are available regularly throughout the day.

 See more on current exhibitions and upcoming exhibitions featured in A&H’s Waterhouse Residence Museum, or learn more about the Waterhouse Residence Museum’s Permanent Collection.
-Visit the Plan Your Visit page for holiday hours.
+Visit the Tickets page for hours.

 This historic house museum reflects the life of a middle class Victorian family during the early days of the City of Maitland.
 The home was originally built by Maitland resident and carpenter William Waterhouse in 1884, as a home for his family.
 Visit and learn about the Waterhouse family and the early days of Maitland and Central Florida.

 Learn more about the current and upcoming exhibitions featured in A&H’s five Museums or discover the permanent collections at the Art & History Museums – Maitland by selecting below.